danrahn/ScanInPlex/README.md

 ---|---|---
 host | `--host` | The host of the Plex server.
 Defaults to http://localhost:32400 token | `-t`, `--token` | Your Plex token.
 Se Plex's official documentation for [Finding an authentication token](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/)

+## Implementation Details

+This script has three main parts:
+1. Query your Plex server to grab all your library sections and the folders mapped to those sections
+2. Create the necessary registry entries to [create the shortcut menu handlers](https://docs.microsoft.com/en-us/windows/win32/shell/context-menu-handlers).
+3. Create a configuration file that ScanInPlex will reference to properly invoke `Plex Media Scanner.exe`